philcryer/fak3r.com/content/post/howto-turn-on-firefox-tracking-protection.md

 +++
-title = "HOWTO Turn On Firefox Tracking Protection" Description = "Determine the AMI ID for a CoreOS image from the commandline" date = "2015-07-10T23:43:49-06:00"
+title = "HOWTO Turn On Firefox Tracking Protection" Description = "DNT was somewhat of a bust, but Firefox has a new way to do it" date = "2015-07-10T23:43:49-06:00"
 Categories = ["howto", "geek"]
 Tags = ["firefox", "dnt", "do not track"]